Getting admitted to UBC can feel like one long marathon. But congrats—you’re now past the finish line!

 If you’re joining UBC as a transfer student, your prior studies at another institution can also translate into transfer credits.

-By the end of the summer, all newly admitted students should have their transfer credits updated to their UBC records (in SSC.)
+By the end of the summer, all newly admitted students should have their transfer credits updated to their UBC records (in the Student Service Centre).

 Why should I pursue getting transfer credits?